-The Board currently comprises six (6) Directors, where the Independent Directors make up half of the Board.
-Ms Chu Yin Ling, Karen, an Executive Director, will retire at the forthcoming AGM and will not be seeking for re-election.
-Accordingly, subsequent to her retirement at the forthcoming AM, the Independent Directors will make up a majority of the Board (three (3) out of five (5) Directors) and the Company will satisfy the requirements for (i) independent directors to make up a majority of the Board where the Chairman of the Board is not independent; and (ii) non-executive directors to make up a majority of the Board.
+The Board currently comprises five (5) Directors, where the Independent Directors make up a majority of the Board (three (3) out of five (5) Directors).
+Accordingly, the Company satisfies the requirements for (i) independent directors to make up a majority of the Board where the Chairman of the Board is not independent; and (ii) non-executive Directors to make up a majority of the Board.